reteprelief/writings/v3/V3ReferenceDoc/sources/Components.rst

 #.
 The component implementation defines a name space for the defining identifiers of its content.

 #.
 The component implementation name space inherits the name space of the
    component interface.
 Defining identifiers of implementation content must not conflict with defining identifiers of the respective component interface content.

-For example, a feature in the component interface and a subcomponent in the component implementation cannot have the same name.
+#.
+A component implementation extension inherits the namespace of the implementation being extended.

 Legality Rules
 ^^^^^^^^^^^^^^

-1. The category of the component implementation must be identical to the category of the component interface for which the component implementation is declared.
-The category of the component implementation must be *component* if the category of the component interface is not specified.
+1. The category of the component implementation must be the same as the category of the component interface for which the component implementation is declared.

+#.
+A component implementation cannot be associated with a component interface without a category.

+#.
+The category of a component implementation extension must be the same as the category of the implementation being extended

-2. If the component interface of the component implementation contains requires\_mode declarations then the component implementation must not contain any mode or mode transition declarations.
+#.
+If the component interface of the component implementation contains
+requires\_mode declarations then the component implementation must not contain any mode or mode transition declarations.

-3. If modes are declared in the component interface, then modes cannot be declared in component implementations.

-4. If modes or mode transitions are declared in the component interface, then mode transitions can be added in the component implementation.
-These mode transitions may be triggered by ports of subcomponents in addition to ports of the component interface.
+#.
+If modes or transitions are declared in the component interface, then modes or transitions cannot be declared in any of its associated component implementations.

 Consistency Rules